ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Be like the flower, turn your face to the sun.
+> Neither genius, fame, nor love show the greatness of the soul.
+Only kindness can do that.
 >
-> - Kahlil Gibran
+> - Jean Lacordaire
 <!-- END_JOKE_SECTION -->